Bash Script

-In the world of DevOps, Cloud Computing, and SRE (Site Reliability Engineering), the worst kind of problem is the one that surprises you.
-An unexpected server crash, a maxed-out disk, or a CPU spike can bring your applications down, impacting users and your reputation.
-The solution is to move from a reactive to a proactive monitoring strategy.
+In the world of DevOps and SRE, the worst kind of problem is the one that surprises you.
+An unexpected server crash or maxed-out disk can bring your applications down.
+The solution is to move from reactive fixes to proactive monitoring.

 What Does This Script Do?

-This script is a powerful utility that gathers critical system telemetry in a single, easy-to-read report.
+This utility gathers critical system telemetry in a single, easy-to-read report.
 It checks the vital signs of your server, including:

-The output is color-coded, making it instantly clear if a resource is in a healthy (green), warning (yellow), or critical (red) state.
+The output is color-coded, making it instantly clear if a resource is in a healthy, warning, or critical state.

-1. Save the Script: Click the "Copy Script" button below and save the code into a file on your server named `health_check.sh`.
+1. Save the Script: Click "Copy Script" below and save the code as `health_check.sh`.

 chmod +x health_check.sh

-3. Run the Health Check: Execute the script directly from your terminal to get an instant report:
+3. Run the Health Check: Execute the script for an instant report:

 ./health_check.sh